Alejogb1/job-board/blog-data/how-do-i-configure-nginx-with-passenger-to-serve-a-rails-6-app-using-webpacker.md

 id: "how-do-i-configure-nginx-with-passenger-to-serve-a-rails-6-app-using-webpacker"
 ---

-Alright, let's tackle this.
-It's a question I've encountered countless times, and honestly, each project throws its unique curveball.
+Alright,  It's a question I've encountered countless times, and honestly, each project throws its unique curveball.
 The combination of Nginx, Passenger, and Webpacker in a Rails 6 environment definitely has some nuances, but it's manageable if we approach it systematically.

 From memory, back when I was optimizing a high-traffic e-commerce site – lets call it ‘Project Phoenix’ – we initially struggled with slow asset loading and deployment headaches.
 We ultimately settled on this architecture, and I learned some solid lessons along the way.
 The configuration revolves around several key aspects: ensuring Passenger plays nicely with Webpacker's output, setting up the necessary Nginx directives, and understanding the interplay between these components.